l-liava-l/Collection.wiki.eng/Cluster's API.md

 db.saveAll();
 ```

-### Filter's cluster Кластер фильтров

-Следует помнить, что если фильтр указан активным, то он применяется всегда по умолчанию во всех итерационных методах, причём он «совмещается» с фильтрами, которые указываются явно.
+### Cluster of filters

-Should be note: if filter is specified active then it will be use how default in all iteration methods, so it combined with filters, which is explicitly specified
+It should be noted: if filter marks as active then it will use as a default in all iteration methods, so it combined with explicitly specified filters,
-Фильтры можно задавать также, как и в итерационных методах, т.е. как функции, строковые сокращения или составные фильтры по ИД.
+You can determine filters like in iteration methods, namely like functions, string reducing or combined filters by ID.

 ```js